-The above previous methods extensively focused on implementing sensor as a service.
 Thus, using the existing Web services for context-aware services was beyond their scope.

-E. Problem of Creating Context-Aware Services
+Problem of Creating Context-Aware Services

 In the previous methods of context-aware services, every context is tightly coupled with its data source and actions to be invoked, which lacks flexibility and reusability.
 In many cases, all operations of obtaining data from sensors, evaluating defined contexts and invoking actions are performed within a proprietary program.
 Hence, it is impossible to reuse a context for another service, or to replace an action with another.
 In SSF, a context Hot is managed within a temperature sensor service.
 However, it is not obvious to all clients where the context exists and what happens when Hot becomes true.

-As mentioned in Section II-B, we aim to implement contextaware services using heterogeneous and distributed Web services, not limited to the conventional sensors.
+As mentioned before, we aim to implement context-aware services using heterogeneous and distributed Web services, not limited to the conventional sensors.
 We need to find a way to systematically manage individual Web service, contexts, and context-aware services, in a loose-coupling manner.

-III.
-RUCAS: FRAMEWORK FOR MANAGING CONTEXT-AWARE SERVICES WITH WEB SERVICES
+RUCAS: FRAMEWORK FOR MANAGING CONTEXT-AWARE SERVICES WITH WEB SERVICES creates and manages context-aware services based on various Web services.

-A. Overview
+Overview

-To cope with the challenge, we propose a framework, Ru-CAS (Rule-based management framework for Context-Aware Services), which creates and manages context-aware services based on various Web services.
+To cope with the challenge, we propose a framework, RuCAS (Rule-based management framework for Context-Aware Services), which